anushkarao5/anushkarao5.github.io/README.md

 </p>

 #### [Superconductor Regression Analysis](https://github.com/anushkarao5/SuperconductorRegressionAnalysis?tab=readme-ov-file)
-- Developed a Random Forest model to predict the critical temperature of a superconductor with RMSE of 9.41 and R^2 value of 0.92
+- Developed a random forest (RF) model that predicts superconductor critical temperatures, at which a material achieves zero electrical resistance, based on 80 material properties.
+This model explains 92% of the variability in the critical temperature.
 - Leveraged random forest and XGBoost feature importance scores to identify a subset of 13 of 81 features whose variance explained a minimum of 65% of the variance in critical temperatures for all non-tree based models
 <p align="center">
   <img src="assets/Images/superconductor.png" alt="Image Alt Text" width="400px" height="auto">